 1/2 pound elbow macaroni

-1 1/2 tablespoons unsalted butter, plus more for brushing
+1 1/2 tablespoons unsalted butter, plus melted butter for greasing the tins

 1/4 cup freshly grated Parmigiano-Reggiano cheese